pclov3r/iq_tool/README.md

 ### ⚠️ A Quick Word of Warning: This is a fast moving AI-Assisted Project ⚠️

-TL;DR: If you're looking for a stable platform, look at [GNU Radio](https://github.com/gnuradio/gnuradio)
+**If you're looking for a stable platform, look at [GNU Radio](https://github.com/gnuradio/gnuradio).
+This project is a playground and should not be relied upon.
+At least not yet.**

 Let's be upfront: a large language model (AI) helped write a significant portion of this code, *if not most.* I guided it, reviewed its output the best I could, and tested the result, but this project didn't evolve through the typical trial-and-error of a human-only endeavor.
 Even this README you're reading was drafted by the AI based on the source code, then edited and refined by me.

 Second, it's worth knowing that this was a learning project for me.
 I chose to use C for its simplicity and how it keeps you close to the metal; I also figured it would be a better target for AI code and DSP versus a more complex language like C++.
 Since I was learning the language as I went, what you'll see in the code is my journey of tackling C, threading, and DSP all at once.
 The focus was always on getting a practical, working result, which means some of the solutions are probably not what you'd find in a textbook.
 However, I have made a effort to clean up and refactor the code to the best of my knowledge and research.

 *What does this mean?*

 *   **It's Experimental.** While it works, it hasn't been battle-tested across a wide variety of systems and edge cases nor has it had a security review.
 *   **Design choices not stable.** You may see features, command line options, etc. suddenly appear and disappear.
 You may also see large commits of lots of changes. **The mainline codebase may also be broken at times due to fast moving code and changes.
 Releases may be more stable.**
 *   **Bugs are expected.** The logic very likely has quirks that haven't been discovered yet.
 Other issues causing crashes likely exist too.
-*   **Use with caution!** I wouldn't use this for anything mission-critical without a thorough personal review of the code. *For serious work, a mature framework like* [GNU Radio](https://github.com/gnuradio/gnuradio) *is always a better bet.*
+*   **Use with caution!** I wouldn't use this for anything mission-critical without a thorough personal review.

 ---